slatedocs/slate/source/includes/bodhicloud/bodhijobengine.md

 ````

-The job-config.js file should be structured like this:
+The job-config.js file should be structured like this ----->

 ````
 module.exports = {

         //agent_config property required to post to the Bodhi cloud.
     agent_config: {
         target_url: 'https://your_target_url.com',  //where are you posting data to the cloud